gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     coupling with a target pressure of 1 bar.
-Some other differences are the addition of the *nstlog* and *nstenergy* commands to control the frequency at which information are printed in the log file and in the energy file (*edr*), and the removing the *gen-vel* commands.
+Some other differences are the addition of the *nstlog* and *nstenergy* commands to control the frequency at which information is printed in the log file and in the energy file (*edr*), and the removing the *gen-vel* commands.
 Run it using: